seanwho88/CSC468Project4/README.md

 Due to limitations with Spotify's API, small scale applications must register each user who will be accessing the API for a total of 25 concurrent users.

 Due to the ephemeral nature of CloudLab experiments, our site's IP address changes often.
-This has caused slight hiccups as each deployment means we need to input a unique callback address in Spotter's Spotify Dashboard.
+This is more of an annoyance than an issue, as each deployment means we need to input a unique callback address in Spotter's Spotify Dashboard.

 **Web Dev Inexperience**
 The application is currently written in vanilla JS.
 We are planning to refactor the application using React moving forward.